 Agroecology Clubs in schools

-Celebrating organic farming and products
+Celebrating organic farming and products:

-ESAFF Uganda believes that organic agriculture plays a curial role in protecting food sovereignty and improving livelihoods of small-scale farmers, especially women in rural areas.
+ESAFF Uganda believes that organic agriculture plays a curial role in protecting food sovereignty and improving livelihoods of small-scale farmers especially women in rural areas.
 Each year ESAFF Uganda and partners celebrate the National Organic Week (NOW) in different districts.
 NOW involves events like press conferences, radio talk shows, Women Community Dialogues on Organic Agriculture, National Dialogue on Organic Agriculture and Organic Food Fair, School Quizzes and Public Awareness on Organic Farming practices.
-The week celebrates and popularizes organic foods, products and services as well as creating platform where small-scale farmers can dialogue on the challenges impacting organic farming for a multi-stakeholder responsiveness for scaling up organic agriculture.
+The week celebrates and popularizes organic foods, products and services as well as creating a platform where farmers can dialogue on the challenges impacting organic farming for a multi-stakeholder responsiveness for scaling up organic agriculture.